Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 }
 ```

-Let's separate the program into smaller chunks.
-This can be done by identifying several discrete areas of responsibility within the program.
-Keeping track of grades, including converting scores into grades, could be done inside a different class.
-In addition, we could create a new class for the user interface.
+To break down the program into more manageable parts, we can identify distinct areas of responsibility within the program.
+For instance, managing grades, which involves converting scores into grades, could be isolated in a separate class.
+Similarly, we could create another class specifically for the user interface.

 ### Program logic

-Program logic includes parts that are crucial for the execution of the program, like functionalities that store information.
-From the previous example, we can separate the parts that store grade information.
-From these we can make a class called 'GradeRegister', which is responsible for keeping track of the numbers of different grades students have received.
-In the register, we can add grades according to scores.
-In addition, we can use the register to ask how many people have received a certain grade.
+The program logic includes crucial parts that store information, like functionalities that keep track of grades.
+Using the previous example, we can separate the parts that store grade information and create a class called `GradeRegister`.
+This class will be responsible for keeping track of the number of different grades students have received.
+We can add grades to the register according to scores and use the register to ask how many people have received a certain grade.

-An example class follows.
+An example class follows:

 ```java
 import java.util.ArrayList;